Home > Winter

 Should I size up in a snowboard jacket?

-Also consider the type of midlayer you prefer to wear beneath your jacket, and how much space you’d prefer.
-A little wiggle room is nice — you don’t want your layer system to be too tight or cumbersome.
+If you fall in between sizes, we recommend sizing up.
+Consider the midlayer you prefer to wear beneath your jacket, and how much space you’d like.
+A little wiggle room is nice — you don’t want your system to be too tight or cumbersome.

 Should a snowboard jacket fit loose or tight?